ObjectBoxPC/rust-infinitable/README.md

 }
 ```

-The library provides the `from_f32` and `from_f64` to convert from floating-point values while taking into account infinite values and NaN:
+The library provides the `from_f32` and `from_f64` functions to convert from floating-point values while taking into account infinite values and NaN:

 ```
 extern crate infinitable;